Botswana

 As wild as it gets

-Imagine a place where you can witness lion kills every day, perhaps even multiple times a day.
-A place where you can fly over the same buffalo herd for a solid ten minutes, the spectacle stretching the breadth of the horizon.
-Where you’ll be dazzled by the zebra migration, creating a world of black and white.
-A place where you will stay at the only lodge in 50,000 hectares.
+Imagine a place where lion prides dominate.
+A place where you can fly over the same buffalo herd for minutes at a time, the spectacle stretching the breadth of the horizon.
+Where you’ll be dazzled by huge herds of zebra, creating a world of black and white.
+A place where you will stay at the only camp in 50,000 hectares (124,000 acres).
 Now stop imagining.
 Welcome to Mababe.

 WHAT YOU NEED TO KNOW